cckolon/cckolon.github.io/_posts/2026-01-01-jfmm-semantic-search.md

 </body>
 ```

+If you're old-school, perhaps you'll think "duh, this is obviously the correct way to do it."
+Still, it's incredible how few websites work this way!

 This concept is called _Hypertext As The Engine Of Application State_, or HATEOAS.
-While originally proposed in WHEREVER, it has experienced a renaissance in the last couple years, driven mostly by users of the HTMX web framework.
+HATEOAS is an essential constraint of the [REST model of web architecture](https://en.wikipedia.org/wiki/REST).
+REST was originally proposed in [Roy Fielding's PhD dissertation](https://roy.gbiv.com/pubs/dissertation/fielding_dissertation.pdf), and now most web APIs call themselves "RESTful", though this is [often not actually the case](https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven).
+HATEOAS has experienced a renaissance in the last couple years, driven mostly by users of the [HTMX web framework](https://htmx.org/).
 For a detailed explanation, I recommend [this essay](https://htmx.org/essays/hateoas/).

 HATEOAS is great because it fits with the original design assumptions behind web browsers.
-With no additional config, the results will stay the same when refreshed, the link will work when sent to friends, edge caches will store the correct information, and only one round-trip to the server is required.
+With no additional config, the results will stay the same when refreshed, the link will work when sent to friends, edge caches will store the correct information, and only one round-trip to the server is ever required.

+## Results

+Here are some of the biggest effects that I noticed from these changes.

+**More relevant search results**.
+This was the primary goal of these changes and I achieved it.
+For my test set of 20 queries, the top results were markedly more relevant after implementing reranking.
+This is the biggest win here because the whole point of a search website is to get users the results they are looking for.

+**Better dev experience**.
+The changes to database hosting meant that I only had to worry about a single container and a SQLite file, rather than screw around with a connection to a hosted database.
+Also, eliminating Python ML libraries made the images much smaller, so build and deploy times are faster.

+**Cheaper infrastructure**.
+Eliminating hosted databases saves a lot of money, and using quantized models means that my containers require less RAM and I can run them on cheaper servers.
+Altogether this project now costs me less than $2 per month, down from $25 or so (it's so cheap because I'm hosting multiple projects on the same VPS).

+**Slower queries**.
+Sadly, the latency added by reranking is noticeable when running in the cloud.
+Reranking is much faster on my MacBook because Llama.cpp runs efficiently on Apple GPUs.
+Getting a similarly powered GPU in the cloud is prohibitively expensive thanks to AI companies like my employer, so for now the users will have to deal with a little extra load time.
+The best I can do here is cache searches and profile to ensure there are no other bottlenecks.